dOrgTech/Ecosystem/proposals/Alchemy/00-template.md

 # RFC-00: Template

-## Summary

-A brief summary of the proposal.

 ## User Story

+### Current
+A brief summary of the current user flow.

+### New
+1 or 2 sentences about the desired outcome.

 As a `[type of user]` I want to `[some goal]`, so that `[some reason]`.